jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 <img src="/assets/images/post4_generation_sample.png"  width="70%" height="70%">

-## Ideal Solar Generation During the Day
+## Ideal Solar Generation: Methodology

 My goal is to create a model of solar generation in Nevada to match against electricity demand, which requires a picture of how it fluctuates over hours of the day, and times of the year (daylight hours and sun position).
 Because the real-world output in any data set is muddled by weather, my